-- 1. Distribute the Sentence Clues activity sheet found on the fourth page of each lesson. - Review the words from the Vocabulary Ladders activity sheet.
+- Review the words from the Vocabulary Ladders activity sheet.
 Have volunteers read the definitions for all of the words to the class. - 3.
 Explain to students that although there might be multiple answers, they should carefully review the definitions in order to provide what they feel is an appropriate response.
-Remind students that they may need to add or change the ending of the chosen word to make it fit the sentence.
+Remind students that they may have to change the ending of a word to make it fit the sentence.
 Common endings include -ed, -ing, and -ly.